Originally posted on my Twitter in Indonesian ππ» Link to thread

 β

 In the first month, I spent almost 11 hours for 1on1, which means a total of 3 hours per week which means if 1 session is 30 minutes, it means there are 6 1on1 sessions per week.
-After the acquaintance session, indeed most of the sessions were understand sessions.
+After the acquaintance session, indeed most of the sessions were understanding sessions.

 β